Responding to Ocean Acidification: The Oyster Emergency Project

 - Monitor for harmful algal blooms (weekly)

 - Genetic studies to identify resistant oyster broodstocks: Preliminary results indicate that some genetic strains of oysters may be more resistant to environmental stress than others.
 In 2008, a year of abnormally low oyster production, one specific batch of oyster larvae exhibited lower mortality and higher growth rates at Whiskey Creek Shellfish Hatchery.
-The more resilient batch of oysters were from a selective breeding program, the Molluscan Broodstock Program at Oregon State University.
+The more resilient batch of oysters were from a selective breeding program, the Molluscan Broodstock Program, at Oregon State University (OSU).
 To identify other resilient broodstocks, PCSGA proposes to screen oyster families to isolate oyster stocks that are more resistant to adverse conditions.
-This project will be done in collaboration with OSU, USDA-ARS, and commercial hatcheries.
+This project will be done in collaboration with OSU, USDA Agricultural Research Service, and commercial hatcheries.
 In the future, oyster stocks that are genetically more resistant to stressful environmental conditions will be made available to hatcheries.

 - Develop a rapid assay for detection of Vibrio tubiashii: Vibrio tubiashii is a bacterium that can harm larval and juvenile oysters.
 Despite the substantial economic consequences for exposing developing oysters to Vibrio, a rapid assay for detection has not been developed.
 PCSGA proposes to develop an on-site, quantitative, rapid tool to detect Vibrio in seawater samples.

-Feifel, K. (2010).
+Feifel, K. (2021).
 Responding to Ocean Acidification: The Oyster Emergency Project [Case study on a project of the Pacific Coast Shellfish Growers Association].
-Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://case-studies/responding-ocean-acidification-oyster-emergency-project (Last updated February 2010)
+Version 2.0.
+Product of EcoAdapt’s State of Adaptation Program.
+(Last updated August 2021)